 There were also significant improvements in terms of architecture.
 Another highlight of Ice-cream Sandwich was the introduction of the default font.
 Beginning with this version, Google combined all of its services under the umbrella of Google Play.

 Features like face unlock, swipe away recent apps, updates, and 1080p video recording was included in the Samsung Galaxy Nexus when launched with this version of Android.
-This version also had a feature called ‘Android beam,’ which allowed two devices to share content through NFC by simply bringing them together instantly.
+This version also had a feature called ‘Android beam,’ which allowed two devices to share content through NFC by bringing them together instantly.

 Also Read: What Is a Business Intelligence Analyst?